Long Island Homeworks, general contractor in Hicksville NY

 Thinking about going up?

-Frank walks every new client's property personally.
+the owner walks every new client's property personally.
 Honest assessment of whether a second story is the right move.

 Schedule a walk-through